southf09/tv-show-search/README.md

 -Add accessibility for those that need it

 To do:
--Refactor code, functions are beginning to get a little bit cluttered
+-Refactor code
+-Fix flexbox on mobile view and background for a cleaner UI